minitz/minitz/README.md

   10-20% with no real loss in accuracy by simply tuning this parameter.
 But manually tweaking the vertices is bound to help also.

+  e) I am hoping to offer a PIC32 example program in the near future which will acquire data from a serial GPS unit and dump the local time to a serial console.
+This should make it very easy for hardware designers to get up and running.

 9. What to do if you want to include minitz in your own project

   Simply compile in timezones.c (which requires tz_coords.h) and then use